 Later in the mid 90s, as I was watching my nieces growing up, I realised that we hardly had any role models, other than the celebrities.
 However, in the course of my work, I was meeting seemingly ordinary people who were making extraordinary contributions to society against great personal odds.
 I wanted to tell their stories.
 The UNSUNG project was born.

 The first volume of Unsung was published in 2007 as a response to our celebrity lead hero culture.
-Four years in the making, it assumed the mantle of a catalyst for change when it helped raise over Rs.
+Four years in coursework help the making, essay it assumed the mantle of a catalyst for change when it helped raise over Rs.
 9 million to the causes of the heroes we featured.
 Unsung was used as a case study and as a lecture series at the Indian Institute of Management, Bangalore.